 Maintain a neutral pelvis.
 Keep your abs tight, but don't tuck your tailbone under or stick your belly out and overarch your back.

 Step lightly.
 You should be rolling from heel to toe as you stride, not landing flat-footed with a thud.
 And don't reach your leg far out in front of you.
 That increases impact on your joints and actually slows you down.
 You want a smooth, quiet stride—no bouncing or plodding along—to reduce your risk of injury.

-To learn more about how to get the most out of your walks buy Walking for Health, the Special Health Report from Harvard Medical School.
+To learn more about the numerous benefits of walking, as well as easy ways to incorporate a walk into your daily routine, read Walking for Health, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.